sensei-hacker/inavwiki/"Something"-is-disabled----Reasons.md

 ## Postscript

 For 'Navigation is unsafe', you may, of course `set nav_extra_arming_safety = ALLOW_BYPASS`; however there is a clue is in the name.
+Bypass is enabled by holding full right yaw whilst switch arming.

-There is also `nav_extra_arming_safety = OFF`, which is not recommended.
+Prior to IBAV 6.0, there is also `nav_extra_arming_safety = OFF`, which is not recommended.
 At least with `ALLOW_BYPASS` you know you've done something potentially dangerous.